rbturnbull/polytorch/docs/index.rst

 ..
-My Awesome App documentation master file, created by sphinx-quickstart on Tue Mar 15 16:05:31 2022.
+PolyTorch documentation master file, created by sphinx-quickstart on Tue Mar 15 16:05:31 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to My Awesome App's documentation!
+Welcome to PolyTorch's documentation!
 ===========================================================

 .. include:: ../README.rst